Navigation

 Background & Philosophy

-My vision with OpenHierarchy is to develop a framework that focuses on creating a dynamic and flexible website structure divided into modules and sections almost like files and folders in a normal filesystem.
+My vision with OpenHierarchy is to develop a framework that focuses on creating a dynamic and flexible website structure divided into modules and sections almost like files and folders in a normal file system.

 Now there are plenty of good open source Java web application frameworks available but many of them involve "weaving" the site structure together by writing an endless streams of XML or property files.
 Thus creating static site structures which can be very cumbersome to modify or restructure in runtime.